dahuerfanov/bees/README.md

 2. Activate it: `conda activate bee_inference`
 3. Run inference on a bee input image:
 ```
-python sample_solution.py --model trained_models/model.pt --image <path/to/input/image>
+python solution.py --model trained_models/model.pt --image <path/to/input/image>
 ```
 A visualization image with the bee counter will be saved as `bee_img.png`:

 ![bee_img](https://github.com/user-attachments/assets/8503f7d6-0d0f-4b89-b824-05fdb2648e86)

-## Testing
+## Unit Testing

-To run the unit test, within the inference environment and from the repo root directory do:
+To run the unit tests, within the inference environment and from the repo root directory do:
 ```
 python -m test.test_bee_detector
 ```

-## Data Preparation

-The data is processed by using the python files under `tools`.
-First, we extract the pixel ground truth points from the mask images and save them as 'txt' files with `read_gt_data.py`.
-Then, we parse those files to COCO format with `txt_to_coco.py`.

 ## Training